jjtbsomhorst/eu.jeroensomhorst.domoticz/README.md

 # Domoticz app

-Add support for Domoticz devices
+Homey app that adds support for domoticz devices.